TSharma05/interactive-calendar-1/README.md

 **Custom Styling For The Calendar**
 To customize the calendar I needed to import the react-calendar styles to MyCalendar.js using `import 'react-calendar/dist/Calendar.css'`

+- Go to `'node_modules/react-calendar/dist` and copy the code from `Calendar.css`.
+- Paste the code in the MyCalendar.css file.
+- Include `import './MyCalendar.css'` at top of MyCalendar.js.
+- Delete `import 'react-calendar/dist/Calendar.css'` from MyCalendar.js.